28/NoteworthyII/README.md

 present in the character notes panel without the option to be removed.
 This will be handled in one of the upcoming releases.~~ (v2.1.0 introduced migrate and delete character notes feature)
 - Sometimes the cursor can misbehave during notes writing (any note type) - randomly change position in the text.
-I'm still investigating the issue and hopefully it will be solved as soon as possible.
+I'm still investigating the issue, and hopefully it will be solved as soon as possible.

 Suggestions for solutions are always welcome!
 Submit a pull request or open an issue.
 Thanks!